-- (a) Rotating shift employees shall work five (5) days of the seven (7) day work week according to their schedules. - (b) Rotating shift employees who are temporarily assigned from their regular shift to another shall be paid the applicable overtime rate for the first day of work on the new shift on which he works.

-This provision shall apply only to the first change of schedule and does not apply when returning to the original shift.

-(c) A rotating shift employee who is assigned to another shift on other than a temporary basis will be paid the applicable overtime rate for the first day on the new shift, on which he works.

-(d) Rotating shift employees on the night shift who lose one hour of work due to change from standard to daylight saving time shall be given the opportunity to make up that hour by continuing work on maintenance from 8:00 a.m. to 9:00 a.m. on the next Monday at straight time.
+- (a) Rotating shift employees shall work five (5) days of the seven (7) day work week according to their schedules. - (b) Employees working rotating shifts in Generation Station who are temporarily assigned from their regular shift to another shift shall be paid at the rate of time and one-half for the first two days of work in the new shift for which they would normally have been paid at the straight time rate.
+This premium shall apply only to the first change of schedule and does not apply when returning to the original shift. - N.B.
+This paragraph does not apply to Relief Operators regardless of the circumstances.
+This does not apply to employees taken off their shift for training or taken off their shift for a promotion. - (c) A rotating shift employee who is assigned to a another shift on other than a temporary basis will be paid the applicable overtime rate for the first day on the new shift, on which he works. - (d) Rotating shift employees on the night shift who lose one hour of work due to change from standard to daylight saving time shall be given the opportunity to make up that hour by continuing work on maintenance from 8:00 a.m. to 9:00 a.m. on the next Monday at straight time.

 Section 6.
-Certain employees - fuel handlers, ash handling, janitors, dispatchers, and laborers - may be scheduled for forty (40) hours per week to meet operation needs.
+Certain employees - fuel handlers, ash handling, janitors, dispatchers, and laborers - may be scheduled for forty (40)

+hours per week to meet operation needs.
 Section 2 above shall not apply to the aforementioned employees.